invisispider/Stein-Unlimited/src/content/beacon_1.md

 ---

-The tiny, tattered figure of Anthony Parsons moved among the mountains surrounding the Complex as ground frost melted into uneven surfaces.
+The lanky, tattered figure of Anthony Parsons entered the mountains surrounding the Complex as permafrost melted into uneven surfaces.
 First came floods, then stagnation, then sudden agitations of new life - plants, insects, fungi - emerging as if from nowhere, summoned by the newly surging creeks and streams.

+Anthony stood on a lone, familiar overlook glaring defiantly, as though daring nature to call this incidental archetype a cliché.
+All at once, he was overtaken with laughter, and over the passing moments, this blended into crying. *Nobody lost anyone, and nobody will,* he thought to himself. *It's only a story.*

-Anthony stood lone on a familiar overlook, defiantly appreciating the irony of this cliché.
-Entering the present moment fully, the Now, the Future, the source, his eyes closed directly at the sunset. *This is what I am.* He breathed through a well-worn progression of visualizations. *Surrender.* The smaller self of Anthony dissolved blissfully into the substance of reality as consciousness.
-And it was so, that they all - the lands, and thoughts, and Anthony, and body, all One forever in eternity, as always.
+Entering the present moment fully, the Now, the Future, the Source, eyes closed in the direction of the sunset. *This is the experience.
+The whole thing.
+This is what I am.* He breathed through a well-worn progression of visualizations. *All of this,* he said inwardly. *Surrender.* The smaller self of Anthony dissolved blissfully into the substance of reality as consciousness.
+And it was so, as always, that they all - the world, the awareness, the man, the thoughts and feelings as One and only One, as the timeless essence of eternity, forever.

-*It is time to enter the Complex.*

 Grey, orange, and pink clouds converged over the valley's ribbony swathes.
 Anthony's usual ambiguous grin - part smirk, part scowl - had been amplified and echoed as the land erupted with this pleasantry.
 The air blew fragrant with soil and life's secrets.
 He had abandoned much of his gear.
 In mere months, the hills now stood thick with juvenile trees.
 Rodents and birds followed.

+A small part of Anthony's job had been to install trackers at key positions around the treacherous wilderness.
+It could be done with robotics, but they were avoiding that.
+He had struggled to accomplish the first two deployments, but as the weather improved, he was able to complete the task in a matter of weeks.
+It was nearly time to enter the Complex.

-Parsons had no visitors, and no sign of any.
+Anthony had no visitors, and no sign of any.
 It was still dark much of the day.
 For months, he had lived a stripped-down, military routine - relishing every drink of water, each chance to relieve himself.
 Often, the terrible visions came heavy and fast, and chopping wood or building shelter offered blessed reprieve.
 Inevitably, the agony had its moments where it overtook him - his body writhing in spasms, his mind unraveling.

 When stability returned and his basic needs were met, he’d pull out his recorder and notebooks, and begin again.
 Etchings.
 Freewriting.
 Point-form fragments.
 Each entry flowed from a strange urgency, a fleeting familiarity.
 These weren't his.
 They were from the all, and they were *for* the all.